yutingcxiang/weather-app/README.md

 ## Node Weather

-An app for checking your current local weather.
+A weather app for receiving current weather conditions.
+Enter a city to get current conditions and updated weather every 15 minutes.

 Built with [OpenWeatherMap](https://openweathermap.org/api).